The council has introduced shared bins, where appropriate, in some areas of Newcastle that have back lane waste and recycling collections.

 We will consider the locations for each lane individually and there may be opportunities to change these.

 All back lanes have been surveyed for access issues and to consider the geography of the lane.
 If necessary we will make sure the bins are secured in place.
-All communal bins have locking wheels.
+All shared bins have locking wheels.

 I have an assisted lift service for my bins - will I still receive this?